Insurance Coverage for Drug and Alcohol Rehab

 Finding a Rehab Center That Accepts Medical Insurance

 If you’re ready to take the next step toward recovery, you’re likely wondering how to find a rehab center that accepts either private or public medical insurance.
 You can start the process by visiting your primary care doctor, using SAMHSA’s treatment locator tool, or calling the number on the back of your insurance card.

 Once you find a treatment center, you’ll want to double-check that it is a covered facility under your insurance plan before committing to treatment.
 Doing so can help you avoid surprise medical bills after receiving care.

 Finding a covered facility can be overwhelming, but it doesn’t have to be.
-Call the American Addiction Center’s addiction helpline at for help determining the extent of your insurance coverage today.
+Call the American Addiction Centers (AAC) addiction helpline at or you can text us for help determining the extent of your insurance coverage today.